Two wild elephants in green field at sunset in Sri Lanka

 Vietnam - Take a Cooking Class in the Preserved Ancient Town of Hội An

-Hội An is a city on Vietnam’s central coast that is known for its well-preserved Ancient Town, French colonial buildings, canals, temples and Chinese shophouses, as well as the iconic Japanese Covered Bridge.
+Hội An is a city on Vietnam’s central coast that is known for its well-preserved Ancient Town, French colonial buildings, canals, temples, and Chinese shophouses, as well as the iconic Japanese Covered Bridge.
 As the city was once a busy international commercial port in the 16th and 17th centuries, the melting-pot history can be reflected in its architecture; Hội An was even declared a World Heritage Site by UNESCO for the preservation of the trading ports.

 One of the most popular activities for travelers is to attend a cooking class, as this is a great way to learn more about Vietnamese culture.
-On these tours, a local guide will bring a small group throughout the colorful streets and into the bustling local market to shop.
+On these tours, a local guide will bring a small group through the colorful streets and into the bustling local market to shop.
 Once the ingredients are bought, the guide will bring you to a kitchen where visitors can learn how to make classic Vietnamese food, eat, and bring home the recipes.

 Source: Florian Hahn